 – by Ted Oorbals, CEO, Biocryptology & Alex Lim, Senior Business Development Manager, AccelerAsia

-We all have gone through the process of having to change our passwords for “security reasons” – and of course, with long strings of special characters, numbers, capital letters mandated by most systems, we promptly forget the password.
+We’ve all gone through the process of having to change our passwords for “security reasons.”
+Along with strings of special characters, numbers, capital letters mandated by most systems, we promptly forget the password.
 Rinse and repeat.

 Customer service issues

 We live in an era in which our digital data can be far more powerful than anything inside our wallets.
 In spite of this, the current identification/authentication process is limited to sets of usernames and passwords, which were developed nearly 60 years ago.

 Two-factor authentication (2FA) protocols work better, but they still trace their reliability back to sets of usernames and passwords.
 This means that if your “master” username & password or your OTP token is exposed to someone else, identity theft and hacking can happen instantaneously.

 The inconvenience and risk of identity theft or fraud are pain points not just to end users.
 According to a study done by User Interface Engineering (uie.com), major e-commerce sites found that 45% of all customers had multiple registrations on the system.